kevgo/observable-process/README.md

 });
 ```

-More details around waiting for output of spawned processes
+More details around waiting for output of running processes are
 in the [spec](features/observable-process.feature)
 and its [implementation](features/steps/steps.ls).